Ys VI: The Ark of Napishtim: Plot

 The story begins after Adol's ship is attacked by a fleet of Romun ships.
 Forced to sail into an unknown area, they encounter a large storm.
 Adol is swept off the vessel while trying to rescue a fellow sailor and washed ashore by the vortex that surrounds the Canaan Islands.
 He is found, unconscious, by the nieces of the chieftain of the nearby Rehda village, Olha and Isha, who are the daughters of his brother that died when battling with fellow Redha against the Wandering Calamity.
 The girls take him to their village and lay him to rest in their Uncle Ord's house.
 Adol hears them talking about him and wakes up briefly, afterwards going back to sleep because of his exhaustion.
 His adventure then begins.

 Releases

 Windows

 The initial release of the game was the "Limited Edition".
 After this sold out, Falcom released a standard edition of the game with some new features.
 Two new difficulties and a Time Attack mini-game where the player fights through all the game's bosses were added.
-However, there was never a patch or upgrade released to initial buyers, so players wanting these new features had to buy the game again.
+No patch or upgrade was released to initial buyers however, so players wanting these new features had to buy the game again.
 Years later, Falcom would similarly add features to Ys Origin; this time, initial buyers were offered an upgrade disc for the cost of shipping.
 The game was later released by Xseed Games via Steam on April 28, 2015.